 Your PMT formula gives you an amount of $1,450 but you can only afford to repay $1,000.
-You can use Goal Seek to find out what Principal you can borrow based on your $1,000 budget.
+You can use Excel Goal Seek Formula to find out what Principal you can borrow based on your $1,000 budget.

-STEP 2: Enter the PMT function in cell C8 =PMT(Interest Rate/12, Term, Principal) which will give you a monthly payment amount of -$1,450
+STEP 2: Enter the PMT function in cell C8 =PMT(Interest Rate/12, Term, Principal) which will give you a monthly payment amount of -$1,450.

 STEP 3: Select the cell C8 and go to Data > What If Analysis > Goal Seek